-I was admiring the trashcan art piece when I finished my complimentary cider and needed to through away my cup.
+I was admiring the trashcan art piece when I finished my complimentary cider and needed to throw away my cup.
 I asked a man standing by if he thought it would be OK if I used the trashcan for my trash.
 After a long confused look, I explained to him that it was an art piece part of the current MTA exhibit.
 He still seemed rather confused, but I got him into a small discussion about art versus function.
 I told him it brought me to a deeper understanding of the piece and its unique quality of being functional art.
 While I don’t think the man completely understood, we decided it was OK for me to through away my cup.

 I witnessed many spectators enjoying the art and postcard explanations with a laugh.
 Anything that can bring a smile to those traveling underground after a long day of work is an achievement.

 One time a train came through and it was long enough for the last car to be near the “gallery” (not all of them were).
 I watched the people in the car as they tried to figure out what was going on, and the looks of interest and amusement on their faces were fantastic.
 It didn’t occur to me what effect this might have on people that were not even in the station.